openforis/sepal-doc/docs/source/cli/gdrive.rst

     $ # check additional parameters by using -help flag
     $ drive pull -h

-This command will syncronize the files that are not present in your SEPAL session but are present in your Google Drive account folder.
+This command will synchronize the files that are not present in your SEPAL session but are present in your Google Drive account folder.

 Additional commands
 ^^^^^^^^^^^^^^^^^^^